About Mediation

 A man in a suit talking to two other people.

-The Mediation process starts with an organizational session.
+The Divorce Mediation process starts with an organizational session we call the Roadmap.
 During this session, we try to identify every issue that needs to be resolved and talk about what information we will need to understand each one.
 This could involve arranging for house appraisals, financial statements, and asset valuations.
-At the organizational session, we will also discuss any emergency issues and try to resolve them right away, such as problems with paying bills or problems with a child's conduct.
-Most often, but not always, the organizational session is attended by both people involved.
+At the organizational session, we will also discuss any emergency issues and try to resolve them right away, such as problems with paying bills or problems a child is having at school.

 Are There Times When Mediation Is Not Appropriate?